 The role of parents: routines don't sustain themselves

-Concrete things parents can do:
+Practical things parents can do:

 - Agree on shared expectations for key anchors (bedtime, homework time)

-- Avoid last-minute changes whenever possible
+- Avoid last-minute changes wherever possible

 - Coordinate with the other parent so the child isn't caught between contradictory expectations